Stark City, Missouri

 Stark City is a town in Newton County, Missouri, United States.
-The population was 139 at the 2010 census, at which time it was a town.
+As of the 2020 census, Stark City had a population of 125.
 It is part of the Joplin, Missouri Metropolitan Statistical Area.
 It is adjacent to the battlefield of the Second Battle of Newtonia.

 History

 The town formerly known as Chester was renamed in the 1930s to Stark City.
 A post office called Stark City has been in operation since 1912.
 The community has the name of William P. Stark, the proprietor of a local nursery.

 Geography

 Stark City is located along Missouri Route 86, nine miles east of Neosho.
 Newtonia is one mile north and Fairview is approximately six miles east, along Route 86.

 According to the United States Census Bureau, the village has a total area of 0.31 sqmi, all land.